• +91-11-40539301

 Kindergarten

-Children made paper bags and decorated them with googly eyes and satin ribbon to encourage the use of paper bags instead of plastic.
+Children created paper bags, embellishing them with googly eyes and satin ribbon to promote the use of paper bags over plastic.

 Class I to V

-Water conservation activity: Jal Shakti Abhiyaan was explained to children.
+Water conservation activity: Jal Shakti Abhiyaan was explained to the children.

 Children penned down slogans on saving trees.